 How do I use Fireblocks DeFi?

-Fireblocks offers two mechanisms to access decentralized exchanges and DeFi apps.
+Fireblocks offers three mechanisms to access DeFi apps.

 1) Fireblocks DeFi API